Locating-dominating partitions for some classes of graphs: Distance-hereditary graphs

 \textbf{Case 4}: $t'$ has label $\otimes$ and the other child of $t'$ is a leaf node $c$.
 For clear understanding, see Figure \ref{fig:case4}.

 Let $G'$ be obtained from $G$ by deleting all the edges between $N_G(c)\setminus \{a\}$ and $a$.
-By using similar arguments as in Claim \ref{Claim:DH_1}, it can be proved that $G'$ is twin-free.
+By similar arguments as we did at the beginning of Case 1.1, it can be proved that $G'$ is twin-free.
 Let $G''=G'\setminus \{a,b\}$.
-Note that $G'$ and $G''$ are twin-free and isolate-free.
+Note that $G'$ and $G''$ are isolate-free.
 In the following, we consider two cases and in each case, we prove that $G$ admits an LD-partition.

 \textbf{Case 4.1}: $G''$ is twin-free.